Contact Marlin University's Jennifer Dudas or 407-533-0123

-Since the early 1990s when boats discovered a huge concentration of Pacific sails, sport fishing has flourished off Guatemala’s Pacific coast.
+Since the early 1990s when boats discovered a huge concentration of Pacific sails, sport fishing has flourished off Guatemala’s Pacific Coast.
 Anglers from all over the world have come here to catch thousands and thousands of big, eager Pacific sails.
-Guatemala’s almost nonstop action makes it the perfect place for getting comfortable with feeding billfish using a lever-drag reel.
+Guatemala’s almost nonstop action makes it the perfect place to get comfortable feeding billfish using a lever-drag reel.

 Charter boats here frequently release more than 2,000 billfish a year.
-Sometimes, the billfishing gets crazy out of the small port of Iztapa, with anglers catching more than 60 sails a day!
+Sometimes, the billfishing gets crazy out of the small port of Iztapa, with anglers catching 60 to 100 sails a day!
 Runs here are usually within 25 miles, but sometimes boats travel 40 miles or more to find the main concentrations.
-On the plus side of those longer runs, the charter boats have started encountering more and more blue marlin, and several boats had record blue marlin releases last year.
+On the plus side of those longer runs, the charter boats have started encountering more blue marlin, and several boats recorded blue marlin releases last year.

 Boats here troll circle-hook ballyhoo rigs in conjunction with teasers in a bait-and-switch setup.
-Boats will run two or four ballyhoo baits in the water with two or more plastic teasers from the flybridge and cockpit If a marlin comes up on one of the smaller baits or a teaser, the angler and crews reach for the big pitch bait they have on standby at all times.
-Getting used to seeing a billfish in the spread and knowing what to do next only comes through repetition, and that’s why Guatemala makes an excellent addition to our Marlin U class schedule.
+Boats will run two or four ballyhoo baits in the water, with two or more plastic teasers from the flybridge and cockpit.
+If a marlin comes up on one of the smaller baits or teaser, the angler and crews reach for the big pitch bait they have on standby at all times.
+Getting used to seeing a billfish in the spread and knowing what to do next only comes through repetition, and that’s why Guatemala makes an excellent addition to our Marlin University class schedule.
 We plan on getting you a ton of bites and making you good in a hurry.

 After an exciting day on the water, we come back to the resort and enjoy a favorite beverage by the pool and an outstanding gourmet meal, specially prepared by the chef.
 The evenings end with a variety of seminars taught by Marlin University instructors.
 Students are met at the Guatemala Airport by a Marlin University representative and then travel by group to the Casa Vieja Lodge.
 This class accommodates 16 students and includes four days of fishing.